 Fence Permit FAQ: Hilliard Ohio

-We put the following FAQ together to help homeowners research their fence options in Hilliard, Ohio.
+We put the following FAQ together to help homeowners research their options to build a fence in Hilliard, Ohio.
 This information only deals with the City of Hilliard, not Franklin County.
 While we try to keep this resource up to date please note we do not represent the City of Hilliard.
 If you would like an estimate check out our fence installation services in Hilliard Ohio.

-You apply for a fence permit at the Building Division of the City of Hillilard.
+You can apply for a fence permit online here with the Building Division of the City of Hilliard.

 3800 Municipal Way